tomaskala/website/content/pages/reading.md

 us on a journey from propositional logic and logical circuits over the inner workings of the CPU and memory all the way to how an entire computer works.

-One thing in particular that I remember is that I've always wondered where the translation from the assembly (or, equivalently, the machine code) to some sort of an electrical signal occurs.
+One thing I remember in particular is that I've always wondered where the translation from the assembly (or, equivalently, the machine code) to some sort of an electrical signal occurs.
 This books explains that there is no such translation, and that the machine code is exactly equal to the signal.